Rappsilber-Laboratory/AlphaLink2/README.md

     /path/to/database/directory/ \    # directory of databases
     2020-05-01                        # use templates before this date
 ```
+Output folder will contain the relaxed and unrelaxed PDBs and a pickle file with the PAE map.

+### Hardware requirements
+GPU, ideally NVIDIA V100 and upwards.
+A100+ can make use of bfloat16 to predict larger targets.

 ## Citing this work

 If you use the code, the model parameters, or the released data of AlphaLink2, please cite